 British company And Vinyly will press cremated remains into an old-school vinyl record for a lasting audio homage.
 Include a personal message; read your last will and testament; preserve your original musical compositions; or offer a moment of silence.
 Prerecorded tracks and original commissioned compositions are also available.
 For an additional fee, a professional artist will paint a portrait of the deceased as cover art.
 Packages start at about $4,700.

-Passage of Time
+*Track the Passage of Time

-In the Light Urns transforms cremated remains into a functional timepiece that "becomes a family heirloom that can be passed down for generations," according to the company's website.
+It's not your typical urn.
+The "Lifetime Hourglass Keepsake Urn" collection from In the Light Urns transforms cremated remains into a functional timepiece that "becomes a family heirloom that can be passed down for generations," according to the company's website.
 Ashes from two loved ones can be combined in one urn so you and your spouse can spend eternity together, reminding those on earth of the fleeting nature of time.
 Prices start at $240.

 COPYRIGHT 2010 CREATORS.COM